DPBayes/d3p/README.md

 The `master` branch contains the latest stable development version of d3p.

 In the future, we will adopt semantic versioning.
-The first version will be released as `0.1.0` shortly.
 Commits corresponding to version releases will be tagged accordingly.

 A list of important changes between releases will be available in `ChangeLog.txt`.